 MOBILE CAMPS: three nights in mobile camps, in the remotest part of Western Sahara.

 Camp in immensity of Sahara is an unforgettable experience.
 Comfortable tents with beds, chairs and carpets.
 Restaurant tent.

 Lunches: cold meals, mainly picnics or in local restaurants.

-Dinners: in the hotels, touristic menu.
+Dinners: in the hotels, complete touristic menu.

 LUGGAGE: due to the nature of the itinerary, please limit your personal luggage to 45lb (20 kg), soft sacs are recommended.

 INSURANCE: mandatory for medical assistance (health care), repatriation, physical and material damages.
 TransAfrica will not be held responsible for any material and physical damages during or in consequence of the tour.
 Discover an insurance policy proposal: